Budgeting

 • Eligibility Criteria: Women, 45-65 years old, BMI greater than 25 kg/m2, non-diabetic, no history of cardiovascular disease.

-Next we need to determine how to find these women.
+Next, we need to determine how to find these women.
 Using the tips in the Finding Your Participants video, we make a plan that considers the eligibility criteria and target population.
-In this scenario, the study population in this scenario is not highly targeted, and a range of women will fit the eligibility criteria.
-We’ll want to plan for multiple methods so we can evaluate and adjust our effort as you evaluate your progress.
+In this scenario, the study population is not highly targeted, and a range of women will fit the eligibility criteria.
+We’ll want to plan for multiple methods so we can evaluate and adjust our effort as we evaluate our progress.
 To create the recruitment plan and budget, we’ll include a mix of methods to make sure we have enough strategies and resources to find our participants.
-In our example we’re going to select four recruitment methods to reach our 400 interested women.
+In our example, we’re going to select four recruitment methods to reach our 400 interested women.

 Total Cost Breakdown: